-September - October Contractor shall foliar treat plants by applying a 0.5% Transline solution (41% Clopyralid active ingredient or equivalent herbicide approved for use in natural areas) in the fall when the plants have young leaves.
+Contractor shall continue cutting and foliar treat plants by applying a 0.5% Transline solution (41% Clopyralid active ingredient or equivalent herbicide approved for use in natural areas) in the fall when the plants have young leaves.

 3).
 Performance Standards of Canada/Bull Thistles